The image gallery displays robots built using this platform. Description:

 Drive Method: Direct drive.

-Axle Mount: Single Bearing (DM) - the axles are direct mounted directly to to motor output shaft.
+Axle Mount: Direct mount (DM) - the axles are direct mounted directly to to motor output shaft.

 Speed: 110 ft/min (with 104 RPM motors and 4" wheels).
 Different motors can be selected below to adjust the speed.
 Use our Robot Speed Calculator for calculating the speed with different motors.